weecology/retriever-website/source/scripting.md

     shortname: A one word name for the dataset
     table: Name of the table, URL to the table

 The names before the colons tell the Retriever what information is provided to the right of the colon.
-The text in *italics* should be replaced with that for the dataset you are adding.
-For example, the script for adding Morgan Ernest's mammalian life history dataset from Ecological Archives is simply:
+The text to the right of the colon should be replaced with that for the dataset you are adding.
+For example, the script for adding Morgan Ernest's mammalian life history dataset from Ecological Archives is
+simply:

     # basic information about the script
     name: Mammal Life History Database - Ernest, et al., 2003